iBobik/gitlab-ci-deployer/README.md

 GITLAB_WEBHOOK_TOKENS=secret-very-long-random-generated-token,next-token,next-token
 ```

+- `MERGE_REQUEST_NOTE` and `MERGE_REQUEST_NOTE_PREFIX` specifies note to be written on successful build to merge request's description.
+Useful e.g. to let developers know where to find last deployed artifacts. `MERGE_REQUEST_NOTE_PREFIX` is used to find existing note, so further builds will override note from previous build. `MERGE_REQUEST_NOTE_PREFIX` support same variables like `TARGET_DIR`.

-- GITLAB_API_TOKEN can be generated at [Profile → Access tokens](https://gitlab.com/profile/personal_access_tokens) for an account with access to projects you want to deploy.
+- `GITLAB_API_TOKEN` can be generated at [Profile → Access tokens](https://gitlab.com/profile/personal_access_tokens) for an account with access to projects you want to deploy.
 You can use multiple tokens for multiple accounts.

-- GITLAB_WEBHOOK_TOKENS is "password" for your server.
+- `GITLAB_WEBHOOK_TOKENS` is "password" for your server.
 You should generate it randomly and use in Webhooks config of trusted projects.

 # How to configure GitLab